RISCV-on-Microsemi-FPGA/RTG4-Development-Kit/Libero_Projects/README.md

     2. Execute the script, Project -> Execute Script
     3. Select the directory that the script is located in, using the "..."
     4. Select the script and select "Open"
-    5. In the arguments text box, enter "AHB SYNTHESIS"
+    5. In the arguments text box, enter "AHB SYNTHESIZE"
     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

-In this example, the arguments "AHB SYNTHESIS" are entered to take the project through to Synthesis.
+In this example, the arguments "AHB SYNTHESIZE" are entered to take the project through to Synthesis.

 Libero executes the script and opens the Mi-V sample project.
 The script adds Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
 Additionally, IO Constraints are added to the project for Place and Route.
 The project can now be taken through the remainder of the Libero SoC design flow.

 ## <a name="Script arguments"></a> Script Arguments
-In the examples above the arguments "AHB" and "AHB SYNTHESIS" were entered.
+In the examples above the arguments "AHB" and "AHB SYNTHESIZE" were entered.
 The complete set of script arguments are documented here.

 First argument:
 | Argument    |  Description   |